Lia-MC/mat292-final-project/README.md

 4. Locally make a .env file and write GOOGLE_API_KEY = {fill this in with your API key, remove curly braces}
 5. Put the following command in your terminal: pip install -r requirements.txt

 (WARNING: If at any point there is an error that you have run out of API credits, please generate a new API key and rerun our program.
-We recomend generating a new API key for every run, to prevent it running out in the middle of a trial.)
+We recomend generating a new API key for every run, to prevent it running out in the middle of a trial.
+It has happened several times before)

 To run our interactive model that generates the expected lifespan based on user input parameters, please follow the steps below: